TrilonIO/aspnetcore-angular-universal/README.md

 ---

 **Production Mode**

+> Note: **The project is now within `/src/Angular2Spa`** so make sure you go to that directory in command line, then:

 Run `dotnet publish`, when it finishes, `cd` into the directory where it put everything, typically it's within `/bin/Debug/netcoreapp1.1/publish/`.